1. Home

 Think carefully about the excess you can afford.
 A larger excess can bring down your insurance costs, but you need to be able to pay it if you have to make a claim.

-Don't be afraid to ask for clarification if something isn't clear to you.
+Ask for clarification if something isn't clear to you.
 For example, if a courtesy vehicle is important to you in the event of an accident, check that it's included in the policy.
 Also check the vehicle type will allow you to continue to run your business.

 Compare quote with our partner 'Quote Me Today'